Dr. Kim Riddlebarger, Senior Pastor

 Andrew is an avid cyclist.
 When he is not engaged in ministerial work or out cycling himself, he can be found obsessively following professional cycling!
 He is also a trumpet player and enjoys playing and listening to classical music.

-Andrew is married to Pamela, the organist at Christ Reformed Church, and together they have two daughters.
+Andrew is married to Pamela, the organist at Christ Reformed Church, and together they have three daughters.

 Pamela Compton, Church Organist

-Pamela has a B.A. in Music Education from Dordt College (Sioux Center, IA) and an M.M. in Sacred Music from the University of Southern California.
-She is nearing completion of a D.M.A in Choral Music at the University of Southern California.
-Pamela has been a church organist for 17 years, the last 9 of which have been at Christ Reformed Church.
+Pamela has a B.A. in Music Education from Dordt College (Sioux Center, IA), an M.M. in Sacred Music from the University of Southern California, and a D.M.A in Choral Music from the University of Southern California.
+Pamela has been a church organist for 19 years, the last 11 of which have been here at Christ Reformed Church in Anaheim.

 Pamela's primary professional interest is in sacred music, particularly the Psalmody, hymnody, and liturgy of the Reformed tradition.
 She has a passion for accompanying congregational singing and enjoys making each hymn's distinct personality come alive by means of creative harmonizations and registrations.
 The most enjoyable and rewarding part of her job is hearing God's covenant people sing every week.